-Hadronic events behave very differntly in the CAL wrt to photons and electrons.
-Such information can be efficiently used for reducing the background of protons.
-While EM processes are well established in simulation packages and in particular in Geant4, hadronic interactions can be modelled in different ways, and Geant4 offers several different options (physics list) from which the used should choose those that best reproduce the interactions he is interested in.
+Hadronic events behave very differently in the CAL wrt to photons and electrons.
+Such information can be efficiently used for reducing the background of protons for both gamma and electron identifications.
+While EM processes are well established in simulation packages and in particular in Geant4, hadronic interactions can be modelled in different ways, and Geant4 offers several different options (physics list) from which the user should choose those that best reproduce the interactions he is interested in.
 For this reason we systematically compared available hadronic physics lists with our data, and came to a recommended set of packages to use in the context of FERMI-LAT simulations.